Coast Guard rescues crew from burning boat at Honolulu Harbor

-The Coast Guard pulled from the ocean seven people who jumped overboard this afternoon after the 45-foot fishing vessel they were on burst into flames seven nautical miles directly south of Honolulu Harbor.
+The Coast Guard rescued seven people found floating in a life raft Tuesday after the 45-foot fishing vessel they were on burst into flames.

-At 4:26 p.m., the Coast Guard received a report over the international distress frequency used by mariners.
+At 4:29 p.m. the Coast Guard received a mayday call on the VHF-FM channel 16.

 A National Oceanic and Atmospheric Administration observer who was on board contacted the Coast Guard.

-The Coast Guard launched from Station Honolulu at Sand Island its 45-foot response boat.
+The Coast Guard launched from Station Honolulu at Sand Island its 45-foot response boat and a cutter.
+Also an HC-130 Hercules plane and an MH-Dolphin helicopter were dispatched from Coast Guard Air Station Barbers Point.

-Coast Guard personnel managed to pluck them out of the water and brought them all on board the response boat by 5:05 p.m.
-They were taken to Pier 38 where Emergency Medical Services were standing by.
+Coast Guard personnel managed to pull the seven people out of the life raft and brought them onto the response boat by 5:05 p.m.
+They were taken to Pier 38 where Emergency Medical Services was standing by.

 Three Honolulu Fire Department units with 11 personnel also responded to assist EMS.